LampDelivery/Helldivers/README.md

 - Background: A tactical blend of deep black and reinforced steel gray, evoking the hull of a Hellpod mid-drop.
 - Accent Colors: Glorious golds and symbols of valor, sacrifice, and orbital superiority.
 - Fonts: Bold, utilitarian typefaces approved by the Ministry of Readability.
 No cursive.
 No nonsense.
-- Icons: Replaced with mission-grade insignia—each ping, DM, and server switch now feels like a call to arms.
-- Message boxes mimic encrypted transmission consoles.
 - Notifications?
 Recast as priority alerts from Super Earth HQ.

 This theme doesn’t just reshape Discord—it liberates it.
 Every scroll, click, and emoji is now a salute to democracy.
 You’re not chatting.
 You’re coordinating planetary liberation.